-The recent advances in tropospheric remote sensing from LEO instruments such as the Measurement of Pollution in the Troposphere (MOPITT), the Global Ozone Monitoring Experiment (GOME), MODIS, Multiangle Imaging Spectroradiometer (MISR), Scanning Imaging Absorption Spectrometer for Atmospheric Chartography (SCIAMACHY), OMI, and the Tropospheric Emission Spectrometer (TES) have demonstrated the value of using satellites for both scientific studies and environmental applications.
+The recent advances in tropospheric remote sensing from LEO instruments such as MOPITT, GOME, MODIS, MISR, SCIAMACHY, OMI and TES have demonstrated the value of using satellites for both scientific studies and environmental applications.
 Although satellite remote sensing of the troposphere is a relatively new capability, great strides forward have been made in the last ten years or so.
 The current satellite data can best be used to characterize aerosol and ozone precursor sources, transport, and variability on continental and global scales